 AAFSW is pleased to share the winners and honorable mentions of the 2023 Secretary of State Awards for Outstanding Volunteerism Abroad (SOSA).
-You can read more about the winners below:
+You can read more about the winners below and see the video of the 2023 awards ceremony.

 Bureau of African Affairs (AF)